Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 title: Install with Ansible
 ---

 This page describes how to install Content Services using an [Ansible](https://www.ansible.com){:target="_blank"} playbook.
 Ansible is an open-source software provisioning, configuration management, and application installation tool that enables infrastructure as code.
-Alfresco provides an Ansible playbook capable of installing Content Services (Enterprise Edition) version .
+Alfresco provides an Ansible playbook capable of installing Content Services (Enterprise Edition).

 Before continuing you need to be familiar with some [Ansible concepts](https://docs.ansible.com/ansible/latest/user_guide/basic_concepts.html){:target="_blank"}: and the notion of [idempotency](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html#term-Idempotency){:target="_blank"}:.